Set-Valued Rigid Body Dynamics for Simultaneous, Inelastic, Frictional Impacts: Continuous-Time Dynamics Model

 \subsubsection{Sustained Contact}

-In addition to impacts, the model must capture continuous state evolution with respect to time under finite contact forces, as in the manipulator equations \eqref{eq:ManipulatorEquations}.
-At the same time, proving that our differential inclusion model is well behaved via \eqref{prop:closure} will require that the right hand side $\DerivativeMap(\bar \State(s))$ be convex-valued.
-A key concept in this model is that these sustained contact behaviors can be represented as an \textit{convex combination} of contactless and impact dynamics:
+The model must capture continuous state evolution with respect to time under sustained contact, as in \eqref{eq:ManipulatorEquations}.
+Additionally, proving that our model is well-behaved requires that $\DerivativeMap(\bar \State(s))$ be convex.
+Conveniently, sustained contact can be represented as a convex combination of contactless and collision dynamics: